dman-coders/oembed_scraper/README.md

 ### Directly - for implimentors

-This attempts to implement the minimal parts of [the oEmbed specification](http://oembed.com/#section2) Coverage is by no means complete.
+This attempts to implement the minimal parts of [the oEmbed specification](http://oembed.com/#section2) as a provider.
+Coverage is by no means complete.

-Make a GET request to URL that you have made oembed_scraper.php available at.
+* Make a GET request to URL that you have made oembed_scraper.php available at.
-Provide the url parameter in the GET string.
+* Provide the url parameter in the GET string.

 eg: